 1. Chop it up: If you’ve ever eaten an avocado then you know you can’t just bite into the pit.
 If you want to use the pit straight from the fruit you’ll need a blender or food processor.
-You don’t want to put the whole pit in, though: unless you have a Vitamix the pit is so tough that it will likely damage your blender’s blades.
+You don’t want to put the whole pit in, though.
 Instead, carefully cut it into quarters with a sharp kitchen knife then blend or process it until it’s pulverized.

-2. Or dry and powder it: Wash the pits and pat them dry, then either put them on a sunny window sill to sit for several days or slice them and bake the slices on a cookie sheet at 180°F/83°C until they’re fully dried out.
+2. Or dry and powder it: Wash the pits and pat them dry, then put them on a sunny windowsill to sit for several days.
+(You can speed this up by cutting them into 1/4″ slices and baking them on a cookie sheet at 180°F/83°C until they’re fully dried out.)
 Transfer the dried pits to a thick plastic bag and crush them into smaller pieces with a hammer or rolling pin, then process them in a blender or food processor to fully powder them.

 - Salads and salad dressings

 - Baked goods